Child Care, COVID-19, and our Economic Future

 In the face of layoffs and furloughs due to the COVID-19 pandemic, many renters and homeowners across the country have struggled to make their mortgage or rent payments.
 Banks have provided flexibility to borrowers through loan deferrals and forbearance during the pandemic.
 The federal CARES Act provided stimulus payments to low- and moderate-income people and expanded unemployment insurance payments by states, allowing many to continue paying their bills during the early months of the pandemic.
 The CARES Act also included rental assistance to be disbursed by states, a moratorium on evictions ...

-School quality and affordable housing in the Bay Area
+Suburbanization of poverty in the Bay Area

 Despite its persistent association with the "inner city," poverty has shifted toward the suburbs in the San Francisco Bay Area over the past decade.
 Using data from the 2000 census and the 2005-2009 ACS 5-year estimates, this research brief examines the changing geography of poverty in the Bay Area and its implications for the community development field.